dlvhdr/gh-dash/README.md

 The `RepoName` and `RepoPath` keybinding arguments are fully expanded when sent to the command.

+### Keybindings Examples

-For example, to review a PR with either Neovim or VSCode, include this in your `config.yml` file:
+To review a PR with either Neovim or VSCode, include this in your `config.yml` file:

 ```yaml
 repoPaths: